chardso/alx-low_level_programming/0x0E-structures_typedef/README.md

     Directory: 0x0E-structures_typedef
     File: 1-init_dog.c

-2. A dog will teach you unconditional love.
-If you can have that in your life, things won't be too bad mandatory
+**2. A dog will teach you unconditional love.
+If you can have that in your life, things won't be too bad mandatory**

 Write a function that prints a struct dog